nospmah/fintech.project_3/README.md

 What happens when you take "proof of work" literally?
 What if we incentivize group fitness through block-chain technology?

-This project aims to build a competitive architecture on the block-chain around physical activity, incentivizing participants to compete for glory on daily leaderboards while mining FIT tokens (fungible) for their effort.
+This project aims to build a competitive architecture on the block-chain around physical activity, incentivizing participants to compete for glory on daily leaderboards while mining fungible FIT tokens for their effort.

 A proof-of-concept dApp will be developed to expore and test this idea.

 <br>

 ### Objectives
-* Define proposal ERC specification including contract interface definitions
-* Build and deploy ERC20 complient contracts to Ropsten test network
+* Build and deploy ERC20 complient Solidity contracts
 * Build and deploy proof-of-concept, web-based dApp that integrates with Solidity contracts
-* Users will mine FIT tokens (fungible) and post scores to leaderboards
+* Users will mine fungible FIT tokens
 * Identify future concepts/ideas to expore further

 ### Out of Scope